vanhoefm/wifi-injection/README.md

 	sudo iw wlan0 ap start somessid 2462 10000 1 head 80000000000000000000c4e984dbfb7bc4e984dbfb7b0000000000000000000064000000
 	sudo ifconfig wlan0mon up

-In the "ap start" command, replace the two repeating string `c4e984dbfb7b` with the MAC address of the wlan0 interface.
+In the "ap start" command, replace the two repeating strings `c4e984dbfb7b` with the MAC address of the wlan0 interface.
 In the above case, `wlan0` is put into AP mode so that frames towards its MAC address will be acknowledged.
 The other virtual interface `wlan0mon` can then be used to monitor Wi-Fi traffic and to inject Wi-Fi frames.
 For more information